ShravaniRajanelli/HR-Analytics-Challenge/README.md

 * promotion_last_5years: Whether the employee was promoted in the last 5 years (1 for yes, 0 for no).
 * sales: Department in which the employee works.
 * salary: Salary level of the employee (low, medium, high).

-## Problem Statement
-The goal of this project is to perform HR analytics and gain insights into employee satisfaction, performance, and factors influencing attrition.
-Potential analysis areas include:

-* Identifying factors that contribute to employee satisfaction.
-* Analyzing the correlation between the number of projects and employee performance.
-* Predicting employee attrition and exploring factors influencing it.

 ## Analysis Steps
 ### Data Cleaning: